PicasoTheDeal/AUR-scanner/README.md

    [+] Found nothing (Green, Exit Code 0): No signatures matched.
 Environment matches current baseline configuration thresholds.

    [!]
 [Path]: Trigger [Pattern] (Red, Exit Code 1): Code-level anomaly detected.

+## Credits and Acknowledgments

+ - Gemini (Google AI)
+ - Members of the EndeavourOS, CachyOS, and Arch Linux communities for technical feedback

    **Note**: If a heuristic trigger is verified inside an installed package metadata or local cache, assume the host environment is compromised.
 Standard pacman -R removals may be insufficient if out-of-band execution occurred during the build/install phase.
 Immediate forensic triage or system re-installation is recommended.